HunterNise/Progetto-Fibonacci/README.md

 The code needs to be downloaded, compiled (a C compiler is necessary) and executed on your machine.

-It is also available a [repl](https://replit.com/@HunterNise/Progetto-Fibonacci?v=1) that does not require to download anything: just follow the instructions in the readme to execute the desired program directly on the browser.
+It is also available a [repl](https://replit.com/@HunterNise/Progetto-Fibonacci?v=1) that does not require to download anything: just follow the instructions in the readme ("README.md") to execute the desired program directly on the browser (you may need to click the button < > "Show code" to see the files).

 <br />